-They state that warmth aids the soil’s microbes, which, in turn, release nutrients, although we haven’t found any studies backing the claim.
+They state that warmth aids the soil’s microbes, which, in turn, release nutrients, although we haven’t found any studies backing the claim about soil microbes.

-As well as aiding the soil, this Jonathan Green organic lawn fertilizer turns your lawn bald spots lush and makes the grass greener.
+As well as aiding the soil, this Jonathan Green organic lawn fertilizer turns your yellow lawn spots lush and makes the grass greener.

 The chief complaints customers have aren’t about performance, but the size of the smallest bag.
 They compare it to a bag of coffee grounds and say you’re better off buying a larger bag—which eliminates the budget-pick part.

 Some also say the company sells bags below the advertised weight across all sizes.